 We know it’s all too easy for marketing agencies to provide lists and steps on digital ordering best practices without supporting those recommendations with actions.
 To better illustrate how (spark) can develop your business’s ecommerce through digital ordering, let’s take a look at a particularly satisfying strategy we created for Kern’s Kitchen.

 To accomplish the next phase in their business model, Kern’s needed to start selling pies through their website.
 They required a customizable, streamlined ecommerce platform, improved site navigation and filtering, and improved SEO and marketing capabilities.
 After (spark) built an ecommerce site that provided a frictionless ordering experience coupled with detailed analytics, Kern’s website saw a 48% increase in website users and a 112% increase in page views.

 As more and more food and beverage businesses move away from third-party delivery apps and develop their own digital ordering websites, some restaurants are elevating their website UX and harnessing the power of working together by creating local delivery co-ops.
 Localized delivery platforms like DC To-GoGo, LoCoOmaha and CHOMP enable restaurants to pay monthly membership fees far lower than third-party delivery commissions, which keeps profits in the hands of local businesses.

 The smoother and more satisfactory your digital ordering experience, the more likely you are to maintain loyal customers.
-Whether your business is just beginning to develop a digital ordering website, interested in connecting with other local businesses to create or join a co-op, LEAP Spark is here to help your brand find innovative solutions to elevate your ecommerce model and create a seamless website UX for your customers.
+Whether your business is just beginning to develop a digital ordering website, interested in connecting with other local businesses to create or join a co-op, (spark) is here to help your brand find innovative solutions to elevate your ecommerce model and create a seamless website UX for your customers.